eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 A Wallet Unit SHALL allow a User to choose which pseudonym to authenticate with towards a Relying Party if multiple Pseudonyms are registered for this Relying Party.

-> Rationale: The user should be able to freely choose which pseudonym to use if multiple are available.
+> Rationale: A User should be able to freely choose which pseudonym to use if multiple are available.

+##### Requirement

+A Wallet Unit SHALL allow a User delete a pseudonym in which case it shall not be possible to recover.

+> Rationale: A User should be allowed to choose if they no longer wishes to have a pseudonym associated with their Wallet Unit.

 #### 6.1.2 HRLs related to Relying Parties

 #### 6.1.3 HRLs for Interoperability

-#### 6.1.1 HRLS related to Privacy
+#### 6.1.1 HRLs related to Privacy

 ##### Requirement